git pre-commit Hooks for Python

 Install pre-commit

-python package is the easiest way to get git's pre-commit hooks setup.
+The pre-commit python package is the easiest way to get git's pre-commit hooks setup.

 Install it: